• Skip to main content

 • The comments relating to : “wriggling” in another’s skin.

-• Mother figure parallels: Calpurnia versus Aunt Alexandra
+• Mother figure parallels: Calpurnia versus Aunt Alexandra and numerous character parallels and their purpose

 English Works: Dr Jennifer Minter